ziggurat-of-ur/bundlez/README.md

 const assets = @embedFile("my-directory-name.bundle");
 ```

-- When you start your program, invoke pass the emebdded assets to the bundle object,
+- When you start your program, pass the emebdded assets to the bundle object,
   and that gives you a virtual filesystem to pull the assets from.

 - Call `my_bundle.file(path: []const u8): []const u8` whenever you want to get a slice